109 Virginis

-109 Virginis is a single, white-hued star in the zodiac constellation of Virgo, located some 134.5 light years away from the Sun.
+109 Virginis is a single, white-hued star in the zodiac constellation of Virgo, located some 134.5 light years away from Earth.
 It is the seventh-brightest member of this constellation, having an apparent visual magnitude of +3.72.

 This is an A-type main-sequence star with a stellar classification of A0 V, and is a suspected chemically peculiar star.
 However, Abt and Morrell (1995) gave it a class of A0 IIInn, matching a giant star with "nebulous" lines.
 It is spinning rapidly with a projected rotational velocity of 285 km/s, which is giving the star an oblate shape with an equatorial bulge that is an estimated 31% larger than the polar radius.
-The star is 320 million years old with 2.58 times the mass of the Sun and about 2.7 times the Sun's radius.
-It is radiating 63 times the Sun's luminosity from its photosphere at an effective temperature of 9,683 K.
+The star is 320 million years old with 2.4 times the mass of the Sun and about 2.57 times the Sun's radius.
+It is radiating 47 times the Sun's luminosity from its photosphere at an effective temperature of 9,420 K.